SebastianBocquet/pygtc/README.rst

 package.)
 The recovered parameter constraints are displayed on a grid in which the diagonal shows the one-dimensional posteriors (and, optionally, priors) and the lower-left triangle shows the pairwise projections.
-You might want to look at a plot like this if you are fitting model to data and want to see the parameter covariances along with the priors.
+You might want to look at a plot like this if you are fitting a model to data and want to see the parameter covariances along with the priors.

 Here's an example of a GTC with some random data and arbitrary labels::